UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_6/Lab_6-2.md

-# Lab 6-2: Android Lists, Arrays and Web Browsers
+# Lab 6-2: City Guide App Walkthrough

 You will be developing travel guide for Medway app that highlights the best attractions the city has to offer.
 The City Guide app opening screen is shown below: